Vienna University Library

 The University Library of the Medical University of Vienna, which was founded in 2004, is the largest specialist medical library in Austria.
 With 4,000 electronic journals and 13,900 electronic books and e-resources, the library focuses on digital media; the number of downloads of journal articles and chapters of books is significantly greater than one million per year.
 In addition, the University Library also stocks a major collection of 740,000 printed books and volumes of journals at the three locations, the main library in the General Hospital (University Clinics) and in the branch libraries for Dental Medicine and the History of Medicine.
 The last location also includes the especially valuable historical stocks, in particular, the Josephinian Library, which together with the collections of the Medical University of Vienna, forms the university’s cultural heritage.

-The University Library of the Vienna University of Technology is the largest technical and scientific specialist library in Austria.
-Its wide-ranging, exceptional quality spectrum of services from the regular acquisition of media through comprehensive advice to competence in supporting publication of works contribute to creating excellent conditions for students, lecturers and researchers at the University.
-As a major infrastructure facility, it promotes the transfer of knowledge from Vienna University of Technology to society.
+TU Wien Bibliothek is the largest technical and scientific specialist library in Austria.
+Its wide-ranging, high-quality spectrum of services, ranging from the current acquisition of media, comprehensive advice to competence in supporting the publication of works, contributes to creating excellent conditions for students, lecturers and researchers at the University.
+As a major infrastructure facility, it promotes the transfer of knowledge from TU Wien into society.

-Today, the University Library, which was founded in 1815, has more than some 1.5 million media units and plays a central role as the provider of differentiated learning facilities on the campus.
-As well as the main library in Resselgasse there are the Chemistry and Mechanical Engineering Library at Getreidemarkt and the Urban Planning Library at Karlsplatz.The University Library cooperates with other libraries and information establishments nationally and internationally and is constantly extending its network within and outside Vienna University of Technology from a strategic viewpoint.
+Today, TU Wien Bibliothek, which was founded in 1815, has more than some 1.5 million media items and plays a central role as the provider of differentiated learning facilities on the campus.
+As well as the main library in Resselgasse there are the Chemistry and Mechanical Engineering Library at Getreidemarkt.
+TU Wien Bibliothek cooperates with other libraries and information establishments nationally and internationally and is constantly extending its network from a strategic standpoint both within and outside of TU Wien.
 In carrying out its responsibilities, it sets great store on user orientation and takes innovative steps to achieve this.

 The University Library of the University of Natural Resources and Life Sciences, Vienna was founded in 1872.